 This story was originally published on June 4, 2020.

-The phrase "strength in numbers" has never rung more true than right now, as people across the globe gather amidst a pandemic to fight the country's oldest plague: racism.
+The phrase "strength in numbers" has never rung more true than right now, as people in all 50 states and across the globe gather amidst a pandemic to fight the country's oldest plague: racism.
 Recent tragedies, including the violent murders of George Floyd, Ahmaud Arbery, Breonna Taylor, and countless other Black people, many of whose names we do not know, have created a state of emergency — and, with it, an urgent call for change.

 The need for a drastic overhaul of our values transcends the broken, inherently anti-Black justice system: The uprising has led to discussion and dissection of just how embedded racism and anti-Blackness is in every facet of our lives, from schools and stores to workplaces.
 Earlier this week, billion-dollar brands and corporations took to Instagram to share black squares as part of #BlackOutTuesday, which ended in criticism of the trend's counterproductivity; many of them also announced donations to organizations to stand in solidarity with the Black community.
 Combined, these gestures lead to one overarching question: Is it enough?